WWE News: Superstars And Many Others React To The Undertaker’s Retirement At ‘WrestleMania 33’

 Last night, fans witnessed Roman Reigns walk out of Camping World Stadium with a huge victory over The Undertaker at WrestleMania 33.
-As the fireworks stopped exploding in the air and the fans had forgotten about the “Big Dog” and his victory; everyone’s attention turned to The Undertaker.
+As the fireworks stopped exploding in the air and the fans had forgotten about the “Big Dog” and his victory, everyone’s attention turned to The Undertaker.

 As recapped by the official website of WWE, The Undertaker laid in the ring for a bit before sitting up and putting on his long jacket and iconic hat.
 Before walking out, he went back to the center of the ring to leave his gear folded up in what was seemingly his retirement from wrestling.

 As soon as “The Deadman” walked back up the aisle and was lowered out of sight, the shock finally set in around the world.
-That was quite possibly the last match for The Undertaker and the final time he would ever be seen at WrestleMania again.
+That was quite possibly the last match for The Undertaker and the final time he would ever be seen at WrestleMania.

 That is when the tributes and reactions began pouring out from different WWE superstars and many others.